dimagi/commcare-hq/docs/patient.rst

 dots
 ====

-take a deep breath and head to the dots documentation file
+Take a deep breath and head to the dots documentation file